reshmaanil144/Medicare-Part-D-Analysis/README.md

 Health insurance companies managing Medicare Part D plans possess vast amounts of prescription data but often lack the analytical frameworks to identify specific cost optimization opportunities.
 This project demonstrates a systematic data-driven methodology that insurance companies can apply to their internal prescription databases to uncover utilization management failures and quantify potential savings.

-Using Medicare Part D public data as a representative sample of 1 million prescription records, this analysis showcases the analytical approach for detecting cost concentration patterns, price differential opportunities, and provider prescribing behaviors that drive unnecessary spending - insights that companies can replicate with their own proprietary data to achieve significant cost reductions.
+Using Medicare Part D public data as a representative sample of **1 million prescription records**, this analysis showcases the analytical approach for detecting cost concentration patterns, price differential opportunities, and provider prescribing behaviors that drive unnecessary spending - insights that companies can replicate with their own proprietary data to achieve significant cost reductions.

 Insights and recommendations are provided on the following key areas: